-Lime and hydrated lime readily react with atmospheric CO_2 and should thus be produced or sourced as near to the start of the experimental work as possible.
+Carbonation prior to experimentation: Lime and hydrated lime readily react with atmospheric CO_2 so should be produced or sourced as near to the start of the experimental work as possible.
 The materials can be stored in airtight and/or desiccated containers to minimize carbonation.
-However, it is difficult (if not impossible) to limit carbonation, and it will certainly be present within commercially sourced material.
+However, it is difficult (if not impossible) to limit carbonation and will certainly be present within commercially sourced material.
 Carbonate content should be measured (e.g., through mass loss on ignition) before the experiment.